antoine71/ChessTournamentManager/README.md

 This program is a manager for chess tournaments using the Swiss rounds system.
 * Create your players and your tournaments and the program will automatically draw the games for each round.
 * Enter the results, and the program will automatically calculate the rankings of the tournament.
 * The tournaments and players are saved in a local database.
-Each modification is automatically saved to the database.
 You can quit the program anytime and restart a tournament where you have left it.

 ## How to Clone
 Just download the repository to your computer in a location of your choice.